GBHyland/APS-Process-Workflow-intermediate/new-customer-onboarding-process.md

 1. Enter your New Customer Onboarding process in edit mode.
 2. Select the Variables attribute in the configuration panel to add a new variable.
 3. Add a variable titled ```stateVerify``` as a ```string```
 4. From the left panel, under Activities, drag a Service Task into the stage.
+Connect it from the _Verify user Data_ user task.
-5. Select the Name attribute and give it the following name: KYC Delegate
+5. Select the Name attribute and give it the following name: ```KYC Delegate```
-6. Connect this task in the workflow between the Save New Customer Data task and the Create Cust Doc task.
+6. Select the Class attribute and paste in the following text: ```com.activiti.extension.bean.KYCJavaDelegate```
-7. Select the Class attribute and paste in the following text: ```com.activiti.extension.bean.KYCJavaDelegate```
+7. Add an **End Event** to the _KYC Delegate_ service task.
 8. Save and close the editor.
 9. Navigate to the Process Application and publish your App so you may test the new additions.
 10. You may now test your process in the Digital Workspace.
     -	*Note: To ensure the KYC Java Delegate task is working you can view the saved document and check the “out of state” box to ensure the true or false variable is being set by the Delegate.

 |  **Next Steps: In-State and Out-of-State Impact on our Process** |
 | ----------- |